maxcountryman/underway/README.md

 ## 🎨 Overview

 **Underway** provides durable background jobs over Postgres.
-Jobs are composed of a sequence of one more steps.
+Jobs are composed of a sequence of one or more steps.
 Each step takes the output of the previous step as its input.
 These simple workflows provide a powerful interface to common deferred work use cases.

 Key Features: